 Whilst we shouldn’t be travelling this summer, we can look forward to foreign holidays later in the year.
 You can pass the time just now by planning and preparing.
 It’s always good to have something holiday-related to do, to get you excited, while you wait for your departure date.
-If you are planning a holiday to Spain, here are some things to do to prepare.
+If you are planning a holiday to Spain (and there are so many good places to visit in Spain), here are some things to do to prepare.

 Make an itinerary